 - Access Control: You can assign users to specific groups.
-This means the user sees only those instances in the group to which they have rights.
+The user sees only those instances in the group to which they have rights.
 The groups are associated with Roles, and the users are assigned to the roles.
-For more information, see Chapter 25, Access Control. - Replication: MySQL Enterprise Monitor automatically creates groups for replication topologies.
-That is, if a master-slave(s) relationship is detected, the relevant group is created to contain all members of that topology.
+For more information, see Chapter 23, Access Control. - Organization: grouping related instances together, in order to ensure consistent Advisor scheduling and event generation.
+An instance can belong to multiple groups.
+It is not possible for instances involved in a replication topology to belong to multiple groups.